|Matthew Stinchcomb, Executive Director

 Before heading up the Good Work Institute, Matt was the longest serving employee and the VP, Values, and Impact at Etsy.com.
 In that role he oversaw the stewardship of the company’s vision, mission, and values, and worked to give all employees the means and the desire to maximize the benefit their work has on people and the planet.
 In 2013, he was named a GOOD Magazine ‘Figure of Progress’.
 The next year he was named as one of the Purpose Economy 100.
 In 2016, He became a BALLE Local Economy Fellow.

-Matt also serves on the Board of Directors for the Schumacher Center for New Economics (Chair), Hawthorne Valley Farm, and Naropa University.
-He is a graduate of Oberlin College and lives in Rhinebeck, NY with his wife, Benedikta, and their sons, Francis and Lewie.
+Matt also serves on the Board of Directors for the Schumacher Center for New Economics (Chair), Hawthorne Valley Association, and Naropa University.
+He is a graduate of Oberlin College and lives in the Hudson valley with his wife and three children.

 |Caitlin Dourmashkin, Operations Director